Theme Park Queue - 10 Course Points

 COMMENT all printing statements you have written from ThemeParkQueue.java

 Collaboration policy.
-Read our collaboration policy here.
+Read our collaboration policy on the course syllabus.

 Getting help